ncsu-landscape-dynamics/popsborder/docs/use_cases.md

 ## Synthetic F280 records

+Datasets like this one can be generated in case synthetic data with certain properties or without privacy issues are needed:

 | Date | Port | Origin | Flower | Action |
 | ---- | ---- | ------ | ------ | ------ |
 | 1 | RDU | Estonia | Gloriosa | RELEASE |